Celarious/OpenShores-IP-Patch/README.md

 To use the xdelta files, simply apply SoH_delta to Deantwo's original 2018 SoH .exe and auloginclient_delta to Deantwo's original 2018 AuLoginClient13.dll

 Might eventually create a patcher that automatically applies the xdeltas and redirect.dll to an existing copy of the 2018 client

+The .cave PE section is added with CFF explorer, and it's very small, meaning the exe does not meaningfully increase in size